sarahBuisson/-A17-Camping-Stuff-v0.2.3/README.md

 # -A17-Camping-Stuff-v0.2.3
-Nandonalt's Camping Stuff v0.2.3 updated to a17 Sourced from steam wiht the following changes:
+Nandonalt's Camping Stuff v0.2.3 updated to a17 Sourced from steam with the following changes:

 Removed the references to Microsoft.CSharp and System.Net.Http and setting .net target to 3.5 (these may just be my visual studio adding stuff on me)
 Changed 'stringToLines' to 'StringToLines' on CompTargetable_Tent.cs lines 53 & 195